MSF-UK/missingmaps-imagery/README.md

 In GitHub Desktop clone the repository and open in explorer:

-1. Add TMS to folder.
+1. Add your TMS to the GitHub folder on your computer
-2. Commit
+2. Open GitHub desktop
+3. Write in the summary box what you are uploading
+2. Click commit to master
-3. Push
+3. Click push

 The imagery is now available for any OSM editor under: